rclone/rclone/docs/content/docs.md

 Windows).

-Note that arbitrary metadata may be added to objects using the `--upload-metadata key=value` flag when the object is first uploaded.
+Note that arbitrary metadata may be added to objects using the `--metadata-set key=value` flag when the object is first uploaded.
 This flag can be repeated as many times as necessary.

 ### Types of metadata